Young passenger falls to death on cruise ship returning to Miami - NewsBreak

 The incident occurred on Dec.
 22 aboard the MSC Seashore .
 At the time, the ship was returning to Miami after a voyage to the Caribbean.

 “A young man travelling with his family on board MSC Seashore appears to have died of suicide Wednesday evening.
-Our team immediately notified authorities and our care team assisted the young man’s family on board,” reads a statement issued by MSC Cruises.Cruise ships facing disruption because of COVID-19 outbreaks
+Our team immediately notified authorities and our care team assisted the young man’s family on board,” reads a statement issued by MSC Cruises.US home prices jumped 18.4% in October

 Passengers and crew aboard the MSC Seashore were alerted to the incident via an intercom system that sounded throughout the ship, according to social media users who claimed to be among the passengers.
 In videos posted to TikTok and YouTube, users said they initially heard announcements of a “man overboard” before being told to remain in their cabins.